JulianToledano/monitoring-quarkus-apps/README.md

 # Further work

-1. Connect logstash to elk so all metrics can be accessed in the same place.
+1. Connect prometheus to elk so all metrics can be accessed in the same place.
     * [Metricbeat](https://www.elastic.co/beats/metricbeat)
     * [Analyze your Prometheus metrics at scale](https://www.elastic.co/what-is/prometheus-monitoring)
 2. Create alerts in Prometheus